overbrowsing/wasteback-machine/README.md

 ## Features

-- **Retrieve mementos by date or timespan:** Selects the nearest memento if the exact timestamp is missing.
+- **Retrieve mementos by date or timespan:** Selects the nearest memento-datetime if the exact timestamp is missing.
 - **Analyse page composition:** Measure sizes of HTML, style sheets, scripts, images, videos, fonts, etc.
-- **Generate detailed resource (URI-M) lists:** Includes URLs, types, and sizes of all URI-Ms.
+- **Generate detailed resource (eURI-M) lists:** Includes URLs, types, and sizes of all eURI-Ms.
-- **Retrieval completeness score:** See what percentage of a memento was successfully retrieved.
+- **Retrieval completeness score:** See what percentage of a composite memento was successfully retrieved.

 ## Installation